 A more important difference is that German divisions were formed with personnel from the same part of the country (all replacements were provided by a certain military district) and replacements were sent by march battalions from already together trained recruits.

-With the U.S. Army there were usually no ‘regional’ divisions and all new recruits were individually spread over various combat troops and not together with the comrades with whom they had made the training.
-In many cases the GI’s didn’t knew the other mens in their unit – with whom they have to fight and probably to die – not even by name.
+With the U.S. Army there were usually no ‘regional’ divisions and all recruits were individually spread over various combat troops and not together with the comrades with whom they had made the training.
+In many cases the GI’s didn’t know the other men in their unit – with whom they have to fight and probably to die – not even by name.

 In the Wehrmacht there was always the most qualified personnel (both physically and mentally) – especially for the officers – with the fighting forces.